-HS-p-24-47 Services for administrative, logistic and communication support to the Secretariat of the Member State Coordination Group on Health Technology Assessment and HTA stakeholder network
+HS-p-24-47 Services for Administrative, Logistic and Communication support to the Secretariat of the Member State Coordination Group on Health Technology Assessment and HTA Stakeholder network

-Regulation (EU) 2021/2282142 on health technology assessment (HTA) was adopted on 15 December 2021 and entered into force on 11 January 2022.
+Regulation (EU) 2021/2282137 on health technology assessment (HTA) was adopted on 15 December 2021 and entered into force on 11 January 2022.
 It will apply from 12 January 2025.
-The Regulation focuses on clinical aspects of HTA and provides a permanent legal framework for the conduct at Union level of joint clinical assessments, joint scientific consultations, the identification of emerging health technologies and joint work on methodologies.
-It provides a complex governance system made of a Member State Coordination Group (HTACG) and four different subgroups covering the main activities above, as well as a consultative stakeholder network.
+Regulation focuses on clinical aspects of HTA and provides a permanent legal framework for the conduct at Union level of joint clinical assessments, joint scientific consultations, the identification of emerging health technologies and joint work on methodologies.
+It provides a complex governance system made of a Member State Coordination Group (HTACG) and four different subgroups covering the main activities above, as well as a consultative Stakeholder Network.
 The Commission is the Secretariat for this structure.

-The purpose of this action is to:

-- a. provide support services to the Commission in its role as secretariat of the HTACG.
+The purpose of this action is to provide support services to DG SANTE in its role as secretariat of the HTACG and support the joint work of the sub-groups including the remuneration of the authors/co-authors/ and assessors/ co-assessors for guidance documents and reports.
 The HTACG Secretariat has the responsibility to host the meetings of the HTACG and its subgroups at the Commission's premises, as well as to provide administrative support to the group and its subgroups.
 The HTACG has decided to establish subgroups for joint clinical assessments, joint scientific consultations, identification of emerging health technologies, development of methodological and procedural guidance.
 Additional subgroups or working groups may be established.
 A HTA IT platform users working group was also set up to ensure the involvement of users in the development of the HTA IT platform.
 The Commission has also set up a Stakeholder network to support the work of the HTACG and its subgroups upon request, which will meet at least once each year.
 In the context of all these groups, subgroups and networks, the activities to be carried out are, for example, administrative coordination of the meetings, preparation of the relevant documents, welcome desk and registration, organisation of the catering.
-For the meetings of the Stakeholder network the services will also include the identification of a suitable venue as well as the organisation and payment of travel and accommodation for participants; - b. provide support services to the Commission to implement Union financing for the conduct of joint clinical assessments and joint scientific consultations in line with the HTA Regulation, also involving patients, clinical experts and other experts.
+For the meetings of the Stakeholder network the services will also include the identification of a suitable venue as well as the organisation and payment of travel and accommodation for participants.

-The results for action (a) will provide a successful organisation of a number of meetings of the HTACG, its subgroups and the Stakeholder network, as well as the IT platform users working group, including the appropriate follow-up, with a good satisfaction rate of participants.
+The results will provide a successful organisation of a number of meetings of the HTACG, its subgroups and the Stakeholder network, as well as the IT platform users working group, including the appropriate follow-up, with a good satisfaction rate of participants.